kaliflowerx3/ZoltriTWserver/rules.md

 :straight_ruler: Please read these rules carefully, and check back often to see if they've changed: :straight_ruler:
 > NOTE: I reserve the right to punish rulebreakers AS I SEE FIT.
 If you have a problem with that, maybe don't play on a public server?

-1. You must be respectful to everyone, including using selected pronouns!
+1. Be respectful to everyone, including using selected pronouns!
 Check tablist or roles on Discord.
 2. No griefing!
 See below for enforcement rules.
 3. No use of third-party software.
 4. If something is clearly not meant to happen, report it!
 Don't exploit it.
 5. No discrimination of any kind.
 This includes slurs.
 PLEASE [__LOOK UP WHAT SLURS ARE__](https://en.wikipedia.org/wiki/Lists_of_pejorative_terms_for_people), YOU *WILL* BE AUTOBANNED!
 6. You must be the race you ally with.
-You must set your pronouns.
+7. You must set your pronouns.
-8. You must be over 15.
+8. You must be over 15 years old.
-9. No PvP logging.
-10. You may only force-tp someone onto UNCLAIMED LAND, and you may only do so to the same player once a day.
 12. Do not make someone's game unplayable! (see below)

+###  Race Rules ###
+:crystal_ball: Hooligans :crystal_ball:
+1. No PvP logging.
+2. You may only force-tp other hooligans, and only onto UNCLAIMED LAND, and only the same player once a day.
+3. Do not curse/voodoo non-hooligans without cause.

+:wolf:🧙🧛 Non-Hooligans :wolf:🧙🧛
+1. Do not curse/voodoo someone without cause.
+2. Do not force-tp anyone.
+3. Do not PvP or try to PvP anyone outside of designated areas.

 :video_game: UNPLAYABLE :video_game:
 What this is: